thegetty/cultural-heritage-mass-atrocities/content/part-4/26-von-schorlemer.md

 [^14]: UNESCO, “UNESCO Declaration Concerning the Intentional Destruction of Cultural Heritage,” doc. no. 32 C/Resolution 33, 17 October 2003.

-[^15]: For details see Andrzej Jakubowski, “Resolution 2347: Mainstreaming the Protection of Cultural Heritage at the Global Level,” *Questions of International Law:* *Zoom-in* 48 (2018): 21–44.
+[^15]: For details, see Andrzej Jakubowski, “Resolution 2347: Mainstreaming the Protection of Cultural Heritage at the Global Level,” *Questions of International Law:* *Zoom-in* 48 (2018): 21–44.

 [^16]: Dieter Fleck, *The Handbook of International Humanitarian Law* (Oxford: Oxford University Press, 2021), 650–51.